Learned-Database Systems Security: Mitigations

 \section{Mitigations}

-Our core framework of thinking about learned systems security (Section~\ref{sec:framework}) helps audit learned systems and identify potential vulnerabilities; however, it is a manual process which requires domain expertise in both ML and the system.
+Our core framework of thinking about learned components helps audit systems and identify potential vulnerabilities; however, it is a manual process which requires domain expertise in both ML and the system.
 Here, we consider other approaches.

 \paragraphbe{Worst-case complexity guarantees.} Poor performance on edge cases can have catastrophic consequences since it can be adversarially invoked, as our attack on ALEX demonstrates.
 It is thus important to require that replacements of traditional systems maintain performance bounds even at the worst case.
 However, our attack on BAO does not rely on worst-case behavior, and our attack on PGM shows that adversarial-ML leakage is possible even with excellent worst-case bounds, so robustness is not a panacea.